 FGM- Female Genital Mutilation

-As part of this year’s Science Units, our Y6 pupils will have a series of lessons which teach about female genital mutilation (FGM).
+As part of this year’s PSHE and Science Units, our Y6 pupils will have a series of lessons which teach about female genital mutilation (FGM).
 This is following advice from the Leeds Safeguarding Team, who have advised all schools in the authority that FGM should be taught to protect all pupils from any form of abuse or exploitation.

 The Safeguarding Team are working with teachers and schools to raise awareness around FGM with pupils across the city, to change attitudes and to correct any misinformation.
 Currently, under UK Law, all practitioners who work in health, education and social care have a statutory duty to report all cases of FGM in under 18 year olds to the police.

 In the academic year 2016-2017, there were 5,391 new cases of FGM in the UK and we have been advised that the teaching of FGM is likely to become a legal requirement of the National Curriculum in the next few years.
 In some schools in the UK, the decision has been made to teach FGM to children from Year 4 upwards, but we will only be teaching it to our Year 6 children at present.

 The FGM unit will be taught in an age-appropriate and sensitive way, through the use of a picture book called 'Oh Lila'.
 The unit has been carefully planned by experts at the Local Authority, and the staff delivering the lessons to the children have been trained to do.
 The unit compromises of 3 lessons, in which FGM is only taught in the final lesson, after in-depth discussions about keeping secretes, breaking rules and UK Laws.

 Our FGM teaching covers the key themes that are in our PSHE scheme:

 • knowing who and where to go for help

 • rules, laws and children’s rights